Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ### 2. Plugins execution

-Kong is extensible via "plugins" that hook themselves in the request/response lifecycle of the proxied requests.
+{{site.base_gateway}} is extensible via "plugins" that hook themselves in the request/response lifecycle of the proxied requests.
 Plugins can perform a variety of operations in your environment and/or transformations on the proxied request.

-Plugins can be configured to run globally (for all proxied traffic) or on specific Routes and Services.
+Plugins can be configured to run globally (for all proxied traffic) or on specific routes and services.
 In both cases, you must create a [plugin configuration][plugin-configuration-object] via the Admin API.

-Once a Route has been matched (and its associated Service entity), Kong will run plugins associated to either of those entities.
-Plugins configured on a Route run before plugins configured on a Service, but otherwise, the usual rules of [plugins association][plugin-association-rules] apply.
+Once a route has been matched (and its associated service entity), {{site.base_gateway}} will run plugins associated to either of those entities.
+Plugins configured on a route run before plugins configured on a service, but otherwise, the usual rules of [plugins association][plugin-association-rules] apply.

 These configured plugins will run their `access` phase, which you can find more